pragma-/pbot/doc/FAQ.md

     my location <your location>

 ## How do I change the bot trigger?
-By default, PBot uses the `!` character as its trigger; as well as its `irc.botnick`.

 To change the default `!` trigger to a different character use the [`regset`](Registry.md#regset) command to change the `general.trigger` value.